AthiraThulasi/JavaLearningJournal/37_Builder_Design_Pattern/README.md

 This inner Builder class acts as a data carrier.

-IAnstead of passing each value separately to the outer class constructor > we pass the whole Builder object — which contains all the necessary values.
+Instead of passing each value separately to the outer class constructor > we pass the whole Builder object — which contains all the necessary values.

 So now we clearly understand whom we should pass to the constructor —It’s the Builder, not the individual variables.